KineticNet: Deep learning a transferable kinetic energy functional for orbital-free density functional theory

 When designing KineticNet, we were not attempting to find the simplest possible architecture to produce meaningful results on the small molecules used here, but one which is conceptually capable of generalizing over different molecular compositions as well as system sizes.
 Extensive hyperparameter optimization can be expected to pay off, and is part of future work.

-Given these encouraging results, the next step is to generalize the entire workflow to afford density optimization for more than two electrons.
+Given the encouraging results, the next step is to generalize the entire workflow to afford density optimization for more than two electrons.
 We conjecture that the principal obstacle in the current setup is that the KS-DFT ground state cannot be represented by our combination of basis and description of the density.
 In response, we are now working on a specialized OF-DFT basis set which hopefully overcomes this limitation and allows for chemically accurate OF-DFT calculations on systems of unprecedented size.

 In this work we opted for a non-variational approach, estimating the potential with an independent network and not as a derivative of the energy, in an attempt to make the most of the available GPU memory and training time.
 For future work, it looks promising to revisit the variational approach, as chemically correct model gradients will become important for geometry optimization and molecular dynamics.